fawdlstty/SMLite/README.md

 - `WhenChangeTo`: When an event is encountered, changes the state machine to the specified state
 - `WhenIgnore`: When an event is encountered, ignore it

-The C# version has four asynchronous methods:
+The C# library provides 4 more asynchronous methods:

 - `OnEntryAsync`: Asynchronous trigger when entering a state
 - `OnLeaveAsync`: Asynchronous trigger when leaving a state